Interstate 80 closed as second storm descends on Northern California

 Chains are required on Highway 50 for 9 miles east of Placerville to 3 miles east of Pollock Pines and 3 miles east of Kyburz to Meyers, according to Caltrans.

-Highway 20 is closed from one mile east of Nevada City to the Interstate 80 junction due to spin-outs, according to Caltrans.
+Highway 20 is closed from 1 mile east of Nevada City to the Interstate 80 junction due to spinouts, according to Caltrans.
 The highway is also closed to trucks at Nevada Street in Nevada City.

 Saturday’s snow forecast